MotasemASakr/mini-stable-diffusion-From-training-to-inference/README.md

 ### Generated Image samples:
-The following sprites were generated using the following context:
-    # hero, non-hero, food, spell, side-facing
+The following sprites were generated using the following context (hero, non-hero, food, spell, side-facing):
     - human hero
     - hero and food
     - food and spell